tm-a-t/telegram-bot-handbook/pages/book/chats/forums.md

 # Developing Telegram Bots for Forums

-Forums are a special kind of groups that are split into multiple topics.
+Forums are a special kind of group that is split into multiple topics.
-If your bot works in groups, you want to check if it handles forums correctly.
+If your bot works in groups, you should verify that it handles forums correctly.

 <br>